 Could your relative benefit from home care services?
 These can help with personal care such as washing, dressing and going to the toilet.
 Or would they benefit from home help services, which can help with practical tasks such as cleaning?

-- Contact the local authority for a needs assessment and to see what is available in your area.
+- Contact the local authority for a needs assessment and to see what help it can offer.

 Living at home and receiving home care services

-- If care is council-funded, contact social services for additional help.
+- If care is council-funded, contact social services to request additional help.

 - If your relative requires an additional carer or increased hours of help, their care plan may need to be reviewed and updated.